All Episodes

 Hi.

-I believe if money were made real again, that a lot of the extremes on both sides, the on the liberal side of programs that we can't afford, we'd have to figure out how do we afford to do this.
+I believe if money were made real again, that a lot of the extremes on both sides, on the liberal side of programs that we can't afford, we'd have to figure out how do we afford to do this.

-That kind of usually when you know usually when you get into monetary policy on a talk radio program, the eyes start to glaze over, but it does have to be addressed because when the government creates money out of thin air, fiat money, it usually goes to the financial community.
+Usually when you get into monetary policy on a talk radio program, the eyes start to glaze over, but it does have to be addressed because when the government creates money out of thin air, fiat money, it usually goes to the financial community.

 And so they get the money first.

-And effectively they have more credit than they had before.
+And effectively, they have more credit than they had before.

-You know a banker goes to his office, he loans out all the money he has available to loan by by 9 AM by noon, he's done for the day.
+You know, a banker goes to his office, he loans out all the money he has available to loan by noon.

-But when the Fed keeps pumping money into the system with a negative federal funds rate with lowering the discount rate, you name it, they've got uh you know these mechanisms to to get money into the system to expand credit, well he shows up in the afternoon and he's still got more money to loan out.
+But when the Fed keeps pumping money into the system with a negative federal funds rate, with lowering the discount rate, you name it.

 So he loans out even more.